MengeCrowdSim/Menge/examples/core/path_goal/README.md

 ## Class 3 and Class 4

 The agents in "group 3" and "group 4", respectively, operate in an environment with obstacles which form concave regions.
-The agent with class 3 uses a navigation mesh to traverse the region and the agent with class 4 uses a navigation mesh to traverse the region.
+The agent with class 3 uses a road map to traverse the region and the agent with class 4 uses a navigation mesh to traverse the region.
 They start near each other and are moving toward the same "path" Goal (which moves in a closed loop around the obstacle).
 These two agents showcase how the "road_map" and "nav_mesh" VeclComponent implementations correctly handle